Xotl/cool-github-releases/README.md

   A string indicating the assets that you want to download.
 You can get one asset, multiple assets or even specify a download path.

+  _Note: Since v1.1.5, if you provide a file path it will try to create the folder in case it doesn't exists._

   The character `;` is the separator for different asset names and a `|` character after an asset name indicates the path in which the asset will be downloaded.